Roblox/creator-docs/content/en-us/scripting/data/player-data-purchasing.md

 These scenarios should be rare, but they do occur, particularly in situations where a player disconnects from one server and connects to another in rapid succession (for example, while teleporting).
 Some malicious users might even attempt to abuse this behavior to complete actions without them persisting.
 This can be particularly impactful in games that allow players to trade and is a common source of item duplication exploits.

-Session locking addresses this vulnerability by ensuring that when a player's `Class.GlobalDataStore|DataStore` key is first read by the server, the server atomically writes a lock to the key's metadata inside the same `UpdateAsync` call.
+Session locking addresses this vulnerability by ensuring that when a player's `Class.GlobalDataStore|DataStore` key is first read by the server, the server atomically writes a lock to the key's metadata inside the same `Class.GlobalDataStore:UpdateAsync()|UpdateAsync` call.
 If this lock value is present when any other server attempts to read or write the key, the server does not proceed.

 ### Approach